Coronation of the British monarch: Other participants and guests

 Along with persons of nobility, the coronation ceremonies are also attended by a wide range of political figures, including the prime minister and all members of the Cabinet of the United Kingdom, all governors-general and prime ministers of the Commonwealth realms, all governors of British Crown Colonies (now British Overseas Territories), as well as the heads of state of dependent nations.
 Hereditary peers and their spouses are also invited.
-For Elizabeth II's coronation in 1953, 8,000 guests were squeezed into Westminster Abbey and each person had to make do with a maximum of 18 in of seating.
+For Elizabeth II's coronation in 1953, 8,000 guests were squeezed into Westminster Abbey.

 Dignitaries and representatives from other nations are also customarily invited.
 Traditionally, foreign crowned monarchs and consorts did not attend the coronations of others and were instead represented by other royals.
 In 1953, Prince Edward, Duke of Windsor (formerly Edward VIII), was not invited to the coronation of Elizabeth II, with the reason given that it was contrary to precedent for a sovereign or former sovereign to attend any coronation of another.
 The coronation of Charles III and Camilla in 2023 broke with that precedent and 16 foreign monarchs attended.
 English and British queens dowager also did not traditionally attend coronations until Queen Mary broke precedent by attending the 1937 coronation of her son, George VI.